 In 1787, with the imminent ratification of the Constitution of the United States, the federal government finally had the right to mint coins.
 They gave the contract to the mint in Connecticut, run by James Jarvis, and ordered 300 tons of Fugio coppers.
 They ran into significant problems trying to find a supply of copper and ultimately failed to even begin to fulfill the contract.
 Rightfully deemed a failure, the contract was terminated and with it ended all attempts at contract coinage.

 There were many other types issued during this time that were unauthorized by state governments, such as the Nova Eborac coppers, Nova Constellatio coppers, and Immune Columbia pieces.
 For the sake of brevity, this article will focus on government-authorized issues.

-Grading for colonial coppers and federal issues are entirely different.
+Grading for colonial coppers and federal issues is entirely different.

 First off, colonial coins weren’t usually struck with great amounts of detail, especially in the highest parts of the design.
 As a result, a Mint State coin can appear only Fine or Very Fine to an untrained eye.

 The completeness of the design should also be taken into consideration.
 Some issues were frequently struck on small planchets, resulting in the outer elements of the design being lost from most specimens.
 Finding a full, well-centered strike should be the goal.